ed770878/HohhaDynamicXOR/README.md

 # HohhaDynamicXOR Cryptographic Analysis

-This is the C reference implementation of Hohha Dynamic XOR algorithm.
+This is the refactored implementation of Hohha Dynamic XOR algorithm.
 An interactive javascript demonstration of the encryption algorithm is also available [here](https://github.com/ed770878/hohha-js).